michaelpatrickpurcell/prophecy/README.md

 ---

 ## Tell the Story
-During this phase of the game, the Players will tell a _Story_ about their Characters' adventures as they try to enact their plan to save the world.
+During this phase of the game, the Players will tell a _Story_ about their Characters' adventures as they try to enact their plan to prevent the Catastrophe.

 To Tell the Story, the players will [Perform the Scenes](#performing-scenes) described in the [Outline](#write-an-outline).
 Recall that during a [Check](#checks) to determine the Outcome of a Scene, one die is added to the Dice Pool for each of that Scene's [Precursors](#precursors) that was resolved successfully.
 So, a Scene cannot be Performed until after all of its Precursors have been Performed.
 Other than this restriction, however, the Scenes can be Performed in any order.